Ease of Use

 How It Works

-Most of the products in our review come in form of a Walkman-style cassette player with a USB port that connects to your computer.
+Most of the products we reviewed come in the form of a small handheld cassette player with a USB port that connects to your computer.
 These devices are usually coupled with a software component that you need to install on your system.

-Once you have the cassette you want to convert in the deck and connected to your computer, all you need to do is press "play" on your deck and "record" in the software and it will capture the audio as it plays back.
+Once you have the cassette you want to convert in the deck and connected to your computer, all you need to do is press Play on your deck and Record in the software and it will capture the audio as it plays back.
 After the converter software has captured the audio, you can export it as an MP3.
-You then can do pretty much anything with it.
+Then you can do pretty much anything with it.
 You can burn it to a CD, sync it to a smartphone, upload it to the internet or import it into an audio editing application for further work.

 Converting the audio found on cassette tapes can be a time-consuming process.
 That’s because it’s not a simple file transfer that only takes a few seconds.
 Cassette to MP3 converters must record the audio in real time as it plays in the deck.
 If you’re converting a whole cassette, this can take up to an hour.
 Then you have to go into the application to listen to the captured content, edit the audio, separate the tracks and a few other things.
 These are all pretty simple things to master, but it can be quite involved as well.
 Just know that if you’re converting a lot of tapes, you’re probably looking at a long-term project.

 There are a couple of ways these converters connect to your computer.
 Most have an integrated cassette deck that allows you to easily slide in the tape you want to convert.
 Others require you to connect your own deck to your computer via RCA cables.
-The former has the advantage of being very convenient while the latter allows you to hook up any analog device, like a record player or 8-track deck, and convert audio from those devices as well.
+These ones let you hook up any analog device, like a record player or 8-track deck, and convert audio from those devices as well.

-All of the products on our lineup connect to your computer through a USB port.
+All of the products we reviewed can connect to your computer through a USB port.
 This is the most convenient way to connect, because all computers have multiple USB outlets.
 Most of the products can draw their power through the USB connection.
 But there are also alternate power supplies for these devices; some have DC adapter outlets, some also take AA batteries.

 The conversion software that comes with these products is critical to their performance.
-The best cassette converters applications have the ability to automatically detect and segregate tracks on a music album.
-They also allow you control the volume of the audio as it is being recorded.
+The best cassette converter applications have the ability to automatically detect and segregate tracks on a music album.
+They also allow you to control the volume of the audio as it is being recorded.
 Additionally, the best applications work on both Windows and Mac.
-To read more, check out our articles about converting cassette tapes to MP3 files.

 What We Tested, What We Found

-In our tests, we acquired a brand new commercial cassette tape and used each of the products on our lineup to digitize it.
+In our tests, we acquired a brand new commercial cassette tape and used each of the products we reviewed to digitize it.
 We then compared the resulting file against a digital download of the same content.
-We examined the converted files for hissing, static, warble and crisp and clear sound.
+We examined the converted files for hissing, static, warble and clear sound.
 The results varied widely.
-The best products produced high-fidelity sound files that were nearly indistinguishable from the digitally downloaded versions.
+The best products produced high-fidelity audio files that were nearly indistinguishable from the digitally downloaded versions.
 Other products that had lesser components yielded lower-quality sound.
 But none of the cassette converters we reviewed created files that were unlistenable.

 Ease of Use

-All the products in our lineup are fairly straightforward to use.
+All the products we reviewed are fairly straightforward to use.
 All you have to do is connect your tape deck to your computer, start playing your tape and record it with whatever software you have installed.
 But there are a few features that make some products easier to use than others.

 Automatic Track Detection

 Generally speaking, content on cassettes doesn’t take up much space on your hard drive.
-The average song is about three minutes.
-In our tests we found that a converted track of that length can take up between three and six megabytes.
+In our tests we found that a converted three-minute track can take up between three and six megabytes.
 This isn’t very much, but if you have a large library of cassettes you want to convert, it can add up quickly.
-But this doesn’t mean that you should pick a product that creates smaller files.
+However, this doesn’t mean you should pick a product that creates smaller files.
 We found a direct correlation between smaller files and degraded audio quality.